vmware/vcf-security-and-compliance-guidelines/features-capabilities/logging/README.md

 # Audit Logging in VMware Cloud Foundation

-Logging and auditing provide visibility into infrastructure operations, user activities, and security incidents across vSphere and Cloud Foundation environments.
-Comprehensive logging enables organizations to detect unauthorized access, track configuration changes, investigate security events, and maintain regulatory compliance.
-VMware platforms generate logs at multiple layers, including VMware ESX hosts, VMware vCenter, NSX, vSAN, and VCF Operations (SDDC Manager in releases before VCF 9).
-VMware provides VCF Log Management (formerly vRealize Log Insight) for centralized log management, offering real-time log aggregation, analytics, and pre-built content packs.
-This guide covers native logging capabilities, log forwarding, SIEM integration, and best practices for log retention and analysis.
+VMware ESX hosts, VMware vCenter, NSX, vSAN, and VCF Operations (SDDC Manager in releases before VCF 9) record infrastructure operations, user activity, and security events in logs.
+Organizations use these logs to detect unauthorized access, track configuration changes, investigate incidents, and produce evidence for compliance audits.
+VCF Log Management (formerly vRealize Log Insight) aggregates logs centrally and includes analytics and pre-built content packs.
+This page links to the audit event references and log format documentation for vSphere 8 and VCF 9.

 ## Resources